-The prime observation payload of the 1st generation Meteosat spacecraft, MVIRI, consists of a high-resolution 3-band radiometer, providing simultaneous image generation in the thermal infrared region (TIR), in the water vapor absorption bands (WV), and in the visible range (VIS).
+The prime observation payload of the 1st generation Meteosat spacecraft, MVIRI, consists of a high-resolution 3-band radiometer, providing simultaneous image generation in the thermal infrared region (TIR), in the water vapour absorption bands (WV), and in the visible range (VIS).

 Objectives/applications: Earth and atmospheric monitoring, operational meteorology, climatology.
-Basic climatological data sets and precipitation index are derived daily.
+Basic climatological data sets and precipitation indices are derived daily.
 Measurements: day/night cloud coverage, cloud motion winds, cloud top heights, upper tropospheric humidity, precipitation and sea surface temperature.
 MVIRI spins with the S/C platform spin rate of 100 rpm.
 The MVIRI instrument was developed at Matra Marconi Space and was flown on all 1st generation spacecraft from Meteosat-1 to Meteosat-7.
 11)

 Parameter / Bands

 VIS (Visible band)

 400 mm (primary), 140 mm (secondary)